krb5/krb5/doc/rst_source/krb_users/pwd_mgmt.rst

 Your password is the only way Kerberos has of verifying your identity.
-If someone finds out your password, that person can masquerade as you--send email that comes from you, read, edit, or delete your files, or log into other hosts as you--and no one will be able to tell the difference.
+If someone finds out your password, that person can masquerade as you---send email that comes from you, read, edit, or delete your files, or log into other hosts as you---and no one will be able to tell the difference.
 For this reason, it is important that you choose a good password, and keep it secret.
 If you need to give access to your account to someone else, you can do so through Kerberos (see